yeemey/2018-05-29-kingcounty/index.md

   <h3>Set up for King County machines</h3>

   <p>
-        Git for Windows (including Bash) can be installed without administrator privileges.
+        The Bash shell and Git for Windows can be installed without administrator privileges.
 Follow the instructions below.
 	Installation of the  remaining tools (text editor, R, RStudio, and SQLite) may require administrator privileges on your machine and instructions will be provided in the next few days for how best to proceed with installation with support from KCIT.
   </p>
   <p>
-	The instructions for other tools are provided below for people who either have administrator privileges on their King County machines or would like to follow long with these lessons on their personal computers.
+	The instructions for the full set of  tools are provided below for people who either have administrator privileges on their King County machines or would like to follow long with these lessons on their personal computers.
-	Please do not attempt to follow the instructions for other software installations on a KCIT machine!</strong>
+	<strong>Please do not attempt to follow the instructions for tools beyond Bash/Git on a KCIT machine!</strong>
   </p>
 </div> {% comment %} End of KCIT section. {% endcomment %}